CMU-EMIT-Lab/vae_for_regression_matsci/README.md

 In dataloader.py, in the self.file_list variable you will have to change how the numbers are read in

 In train_vae_regression.py, you will need to change the files variable
+### train_vae_regression.py has been updated to work with terminal commands
+#### change the --root_dir in the terminal or in the parser code to point to your directory

 Glob strings are very similar to regex.
 To learn the modifier characters, we recommend you look at this link: https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns/